samzipper/HEAL-documentation/syllabus.md

 ## Research methods
  - Broman & Woo (2018).
 [Data organization in spreadsheets](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989). _Think you know how to organize your spreadsheets?
 I bet there's something in here you're not doing..._
- - Schimel (2011).
-[Writing Science: How to write papers that get cited and proposals that get funded](https://www.amazon.com/Writing-Science-Papers-Proposals-Funded/dp/0199760241). _Classic book recommended by pretty much everyone who has ever read it._
+ - Eise et al. (2019).
+[Use﻿ peer-to-peer research collaboration in graduate school](http://doi.org/10.1038/d41586-019-01737-y). _Advice on building collaborative research projects as a grad student, but relevant no matter your career stage!_
  - Frassl et al. (2018).
 [Ten simple rules for collaboratively writing a multi-authored paper](https://doi.org/10.1371/journal.pcbi.1006508). _This is relevant to the entire research process, not just the writing step!_
+ - Gewin (2018).
+[How to write a first-class paper](https://www.nature.com/articles/d41586-018-02404-4). _A collection of tips from people at various career stages._
+ - Noble (2017).
+[Ten simple rules for writing a response to reviewers](https://doi.org/10.1371/journal.pcbi.1005730). _How to make the most of your reviews to improve your manuscript (and not get rejected!)._
+ - Schimel (2011).
+[Writing Science: How to write papers that get cited and proposals that get funded](https://www.amazon.com/Writing-Science-Papers-Proposals-Funded/dp/0199760241). _This book seems to be recommended by pretty much everyone who has ever read it._

 ## Useful Tools
  - Bakker et al. (2016).
 [Scripting MODFLOW Model Development Using Python and FloPy](http://doi.org/10.1111/gwat.12413). _FloPy is the best and most reproducible way to build and run MODFLOW models._